allancto/contracts/specs/0_beacon_contract.md

 must be equal to the major and minor versions (respectively) of this spec.

 ## Overview
-At a high level, the Beacon contract must enforce the rules of the protocol and provide safety to both parties.
+At a high level, the Beacon contract must enforce the rules of the protocol [(white paper)](https://beaconexchange.io/beacon.pdf) and provide safety to both parties.
 Broadly, the trading process has three
 steps:
 1. Broadcast an Intent-To-Trade (ITT).
 An ITT is an actionable quote to trade